 But government agencies are not the only places to find work.
 You could also pursue public policy careers with:

 ☑️ Lobby groups

 For example, you might focus on advocating for policies that further the cause of a community organization.
 Or you might act as a consultant who helps private businesses see how proposed government policies will affect the way they operate.

 You might even choose to go into journalism, applying your policy knowledge to help the general public understand what new policies will mean to them.

-Caroline says public policy training can be a springboard to a variety of career paths.
+Experienced health policy analyst Caroline Marshall says public policy training can be a springboard to a variety of career paths.

 I have former colleagues who are working in housing, community safety, and all kinds of things.
 Once you have that strong understanding of the policy cycle, implementation processes, and stakeholder engagement, you can really take it to whatever sector you’d like.”

 WHAT’S THE CAREER OUTLOOK FOR THE PUBLIC POLICY FIELD?